isaacdevlugt/GreNADE/Theory.md

 ## Introduction

-When algorithmically modeling ground (or thermal) states in computational / statistical physics, an important issue that plagues some algorithms is the equilibration time to generate uncorrelated samples from our model (e.g. Markov chain Monte Carlo).
-Typically, these algorithms that employ some form of Markov chain are required in order to avoid calculating the exponentially-scaling partition function.
-Algorithms that produce samples via a Markov chain are usually not desirable, albeit there are plenty of algorithms in existence wherein the equilibration time to produce uncorrelated samples from the model is relatively small.
-And sometimes, Markov chain methods are all we have.
+When algorithmically modeling ground (or thermal) states in computational / statistical physics, an important issue that plagues some algorithms is the equilibration time to generate uncorrelated samples from our model (e.g. Markov Chain Monte Carlo).
+Typically, these algorithms that employ some form of Markov Chain are required in order to avoid calculating the exponentially-scaling partition function.
+Algorithms that produce samples via a Markov Chain are usually not desirable, albeit there are plenty of algorithms in existence wherein the equilibration time to produce uncorrelated samples from the model is relatively small.
+And sometimes, Markov Chain methods are all we have.
 But, generally speaking, a model where samples can only be drawn in this manner is undesirable if alternatives are available.

-In machine learning, the Restricted Boltzmann machine (RBM) is a generative model that is burdened by a Markov-chain-like procedure to produce samples called Gibbs sampling.
-However, even though the RBM has this undesirable property, it has many properties that physicists and people in the machine learning community find appealing.
-And, in some cases, the equilibration time in the Gibbs sampling procedure is quite small.
+In machine learning, the Restricted Boltzmann machine (RBM) is a generative model that is burdened by a Markov Chain-like procedure to produce samples called Gibbs sampling.
+However, even though the RBM has this undesirable property it has many properties that physicists and people in the machine learning community find very appealing.
+And in some cases, the equilibration time in the Gibbs sampling procedure is quite small.

-Algorithms wherein the partition function need not be calculated, yet the probability distribution defined by the model can be directly sampled, and therefore a Markov chain is not required, are called autoregressive.
+Algorithms wherein the partition function need not be calculated, yet the probability distribution defined by the model can be directly/exactly sampled, and therefore a Markov Chain is not required, are called autoregressive.
 There exists generative models that have this desirable property (e.g. recurrent neural networks).
 In this blog post, we will go through one autoregressive generative model called a neural autoregressive distribtuions estimator (NADE).
 Oddly enough, its network architecture stems from an RBM.
+This blog post is based upon Refs.
+[1-3].

 ## An RBM as a Bayesian Network